-Attested: Ptolemy 2,3,14 Ὀρρεα, a πολις of the Ουενικωνες; probably not RC Poreoclassis
+Attested: Ptolemy 2,3,14 Ὀρρεα, a πολις of the Ουενικωνες; probably not Poreoclassis in the Ravenna Cosmography

 Where: East Lomond Hill fort, at NO244062, in Fife.
 Not the big Roman fort at Carpow on the river Tay, at NO207179, which might be Severan, not existing in Agricola's day, and with no obvious focus of native settlement nearby to fit Ptolemy's πολις.

-Notes: See here for a fine illustration of the likely (post-Roman) appearance of this hill-fort, with a “summit enclosure, which is small for the strength of its defences” looking as if it shielded something more valuable than just one warlord.
+Notes: This hill-fort had a “summit enclosure, which is small for the strength of its defences” looking as if it shielded something more valuable than just one warlord.
+A particularly fine illustrated reconstruction of it by Bob Marshall has disappeared from its original web address, but may still be findable elsewhere.
 Storage of a community's food reserve was one of the key responsibilities of ancient rulers, as documented, for example, in the Bible, or seen in South America.
-Rejected locations include: an “unlocated Roman fort near Monifieth” on the north bank of the Tay, near Dundee, suggested by R&S and accepted by Marx (2013); Roman sites at St Madoes (NO209196) on the north bank of the Tay or at Dun (NO689595) on the Montrose basin suggested by Woolliscroft & Hoffmann (2006:147); and an unlocated Roman camp near Moncreiffe hill fort(s) and Bridge of Earn, previously suggested here.
+Rejected locations include: an “unlocated Roman fort near Monifieth” on the north bank of the Tay, near Dundee, suggested by Rivet & Smith and accepted by Marx (2013); Roman sites at St Madoes (NO209196) on the north bank of the Tay or at Dun (NO689595) on the Montrose basin suggested by Woolliscroft & Hoffmann (2006:147); and an unlocated Roman camp near Moncreiffe hill fort(s) and Bridge of Earn, previously suggested here.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.